atskae/computer-graphics/tinyrenderer/lesson-4-perspective-projection.md

 ![Shear is linear part 2](images/shear-linear-2.png)

 Any rotation can be represented as three shears.
+Rotation is also a linear operation.

 Paper on this algorithm: [A fast algorithm for general raster rotation](http://graphicsinterface.org/wp-content/uploads/gi1986-15.pdf)